mikeobrien/mikeobrien.github.com/_posts/2013-11-9-angular-consts-values-services-factories-and-providers-oh-my.md

 }
 ```

 They are also not providers even though they get put into the provider cache.
 This allows provider factories and constructor functions can take them as a dependency.
 And of course the provider `$get` function, controllers and directives can also take them as dependencies.
 Constants can be an object or primitive (Just in case the name makes you think primitives only).
-Since they are not providers they cannot be altered by decorators, so in that way they are "constant".
+Since they are not providers and skip the provider workflow, they cannot be altered by decorators, so in that way they are "constant".

 ### Decorators ###